 The Unpardonable Sin!

-Have you ever worried that you might have committed an “unpardonable sin?”
-Well, you don’t have to!
+Have you ever worried that you might have committed the “unpardonable sin?”
+You don’t have to!
 There is only one “unpardonable sin,” and it was committed by the religious leaders of Israel.
-God gave them every opportunity to believe that Jesus was His Son, but ultimately, they rejected him as Israel’s Messiah!
-After all the miracles he performed for them, they still found ways to discredit him.
+God gave them every opportunity to believe that Jesus was His Son but ultimately, they rejected him as Israel’s Messiah!
 They accused him of getting his power from Satan rather than from the Holy Spirit.
-The only thing we can ever do to keep ourselves from going to heaven is to die without accepting Jesus as our own personal Messiah.
+The only thing we can ever do that will keep us from going to heaven is to die without accepting Jesus as our own personal Messiah!